Back to top

 JFace Data Binding is a framework which connects properties of objects.
 It is typically used to synchronize fields of the user interface with properties of model objects and allows you to include validation and conversion in this synchronization process.

-SWT is based on the native widgets of the OS system.
-Whenever a SWT widget is allocated, a corresponding OS specific widget is created.
+SWT is based on the native widgets of the OS.
+Whenever an SWT widget is allocated, a corresponding OS specific widget is created.
+The Java garbage collector cannot automatically clean-up these OS-specific widget references.

-If you develop Eclipse plug-ins, the Composite of a part is automatically disposed once the Part is closed.
-Therefore these SWT widgets are handled automatically in Eclipse plug-in projects.
+Fortunately all widgets which are created based on a parent widget are automatically disposed when the parent Composite is disposed.
+If you develop Eclipse plug-ins, the Composite of a part is automatically disposed once the part is closed.
+Therefore, these SWT widgets are handled automatically in Eclipse plug-in projects.

-This rule does not apply for colors, fonts and images, as these may be re-used in other places.
-For this reason they need to be explicitly disposed.
-Fortunately JFace provides the LocalResourceManager class.
+This rule does not apply for colors, fonts and images, as these may be reused in other places.
+For this reason, they need to be explicitly disposed.
+JFace provides the ResourceManager and its derived classes for managing such resources automatically.

-// Create the manager and bind to a widget
+// create the manager and bind to a widget

-LocalResourceManager resManager =
+ResourceManager resManager =

 new LocalResourceManager(JFaceResources.getResources(), composite);

-// Create resources
+// create resources

 Color color = resManager.createColor(new RGB(200, 100, 0));